rombrew/gp/README.md

 ## Usage

-You can just use GP with a plain text file or CSV table.
+You can just use GP with a plain text files or CSV tables.

-	$ gp file.txt
+	$ gp file1.txt file2.txt ...

-Note that first valid line of plain text (or CSV) file will be interpreted as **name@unit** description of the columns.
+Note that first valid line of plain text (or CSV) file will be interpreted as description of the columns.
 Here is a simple example of the plain text file.

-	$ cat file.txt
+	$ cat file1.txt
 	time@s  var1@a  var2@v  hexpar@
 	 0.1     0.0     0.0     0x01
 	 0.2     1.1     2.1     0x13